-- Entirely digital Since PolyHedra is based on DDS technology, all modulation signals are digitally acquired.
-This allows for an improved and more precise elaboration of filtering processes, providing at the same time higher spectral purity and better usage flexibility. - Highly customizable, with many interfaces provided as standard PolyHedra integrates a great number of standard interfaces (Ethernet, USB, etc.) that make it suitable for any application.
-In addition, it is designed for easy expandability with additional interfaces through customizable, easy-to-use software expansion packages in order to meet the user's needs. - Modulating signal exchanger provided as standard PolyHedra is equipped as standard with two separate modulation sections.
-If no signal is available in the main section (A), an automatic switch to the reserve section (B) is performed in order to maintain uninterrupted modulation. - Integrated MicroSD mass storage (available soon) You can insert a MicroSD card into PolyHedra devices to backup audio files as well as transmitter configurations. - Super-compact size and reduced weight The most powerful model is so compact that it can be entirely contained within a standard 19" 2-unit rack. - Low performance costs.
-The unique design reduces internal loss and allows the device to achieve an extremely high yield greater than 70% in the most powerful models minimizing electrical consumption and thus decreasing performance costs. - Easy to use and to configure.
-All transmitters use the same control interface, which includes a large LCD touch screen, a handy multifunction knob, and few other buttons.
-This allows the user to easily set the functions on the device, and to view the operating parameters in the blink of an eye. - Sturdy modular construction.
+- Low performance costs.
+The particular design care reduces internal losses by reaching an even higher yield than the popular PolyHedra series, reducing power consumption and the consequent operating costs. - Low dissipation.
+The reduction of internal losses minimizes heat dissipation, consequently the PolyEco Series appliances can also cope with the most demanding environmental conditions. - Super-compact size and reduced weight The most powerful model is so compact that it can be entirely contained within a standard 19" 2-unit rack. - Entirely digital Since PolyEco is based on DDS technology, all modulation signals are digitally acquired.
+This allows for an improved and more precise filtering processes, providing at the same time higher spectral purity and better usage flexibility. - Easy to use and to configure.
+Control interface with a large touch screen display and a single button.
+This allows you to easily set the functions of the appliance and view its operating parameters in the blink of an eye. - Highly customizable, with many interfaces provided as standard PolyEco integrates a great number of standard interfaces (Ethernet, USB, etc.) that make it suitable for any application.
+In addition, it is designed for easy expandability with additional interfaces through customizable, easy-to-use software expansion packages in order to meet the user's needs. - Modulating signal exchanger provided as standard If the main signal isn't available, an automatic switch to the reserve one is performed in order to maintain uninterrupted modulation. - Integrated MicroSD mass storage (available soon) inside PolyEco you can insert a MicroSD card that allows the backup of audio files and transmitter configurations. - Sturdy modular construction.
 Reliable modular construction minimizes and facilitates maintenance operations.
 In addition, it ensures a greater average time between failures, as well as ease of maintenance. - Constant nominal RF output power over the full FM range, particularly stable against time.
-The output power may be varied from a minimum level and the nominal value, with the operating frequency including the full FM range, without adjusting other parameters. - RF output stage has a reverse intermodulation figure lower than the standard bipolar construction, so low as to approach that of tube equipment, due to the MOS-FET design. - Low level of dissipation.
-The reduction in internal loss and overall elevated yield minimize the dissipation of heat; as a result, the devices in the PolyHedra Series perform well even in challenging environmental conditions. - Stable, reliable power supply.
-The entire line of transmitters integrates the use of power sources with active power factor correction (PCF), as stipulated in recent regulations.
+The output power may be varied from a minimum level and the nominal value, with the operating frequency including the full FM range, without adjusting other parameters. - RF output stage has a reverse intermodulation figure lower than the standard bipolar construction, so low as to approach that of tube equipment, due to the LDMos design. - Stable, reliable power supply.
+The entire line of transmitters integrates the use of power sources with active power factor correction (PFC), as required in recent regulations.
 As such, impact on the electrical power source is minimal, resulting in greater reliability of the entire device. - Easy diagnostics and easy-to-read parameters, thanks to a comprehensive metering and alarms section on the LCD display.
-All parameters and alarms are easily accessible from remote posts via the remote control input, which allows the user to change from stand-by to "on air" in a fraction of a second.
+All parameters and alarms are easily accessible remotely via the remote-control input, which allows the user to change from stand-by to "on air" in a fraction of a second.
 Upon request, an external controller can be provided for long-range use of the device from an office or from other service points. - Compliance with the strictest regulations.
 This device was designed in full compliance with CCIR, FFC, and other strict international regulations, as well as the recent, strict EC anti-magnetic noise requirements.
-In addition, this device complies with EC and ETSI EN 301 489-1 V2.2.0, EN 301 489-53 V1.1.0 and EN 302 018-1 V 2.1.1 standards.
+In addition, this device complies with EC and ETSI EN 301 489-1 V2.2.0, EN 301 489-53 V1.1.0 and EN 302 018-1 V 2.1.1 standards. - AES / EBU in Wide mode.
+In addition to the normal narrowband AES / EBU, you can also use the Wide mode which uses 192 kHz broadband sampling.
+This allows you to use an AES / EBU digital composite stream compatible with the most popular new digital compressors using a frequency up to 57 kHz that also supports RDS.